SolidX

 1. Read registered IDs.

-3. Resolve handle via getListView.
+3. Resolve the handle via getListView.

 Example: